idfive/Developer-Documentation/docs/general/accessibility.md

 ### SEO and Performance Benefits

-Accessible websites typically perform better in search engines because:
+While our primary focus is on providing equitable access for all users, many accessibility practices also contribute to search engine optimization and site performance:

-- Semantic HTML is easier for search engines to understand
+- Semantic HTML structure improves content organization for both users and search engines
-- Fast loading times (required for accessibility) improve search rankings
+- Optimized loading times (required for accessibility) may contribute to better user experience metrics
 - Clear heading structures help search engines index content
 - Alternative text provides additional content for search indexing